Mariano Martinez (entrepreneur)

-Mariano Martinez (born 1944) is an American inventor, entrepreneur, restaurateur, and creative artist.
+Mariano Martinez (born 1944) is an American entrepreneur, restaurateur, and creative artist.
 In Dallas, Texas, in 1971, he adapted a slurpee machine to making margaritas and dubbed it "The World’s First Frozen Margarita Machine".
 That machine is now in the collection of the National Museum of American History, part of the Smithsonian Institution.

 Early life

 Martinez was born in Dallas, Texas, in the Little Mexico neighborhood.
 Spanish was his first language, but when he was five years old, his family was the first Mexican-American family to move into Lakewood, Dallas, where he learned to speak English so he could attend school.
 At the age of nine, he began working in his father's Mexican restaurant as a busboy.
 He dropped out of high school to work.
 He also played electric bass guitar for a Dallas rock band, but found that he had only average talent as a musician, so decided to go back to school.
 He obtained his GED at the age of 21 and then an associate degree in business from El Centro College.
 In 1973, Mariano married Wanda Wade.